Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Experimental Study

 \subsection{Experimental Setting}

 \textbf{Benchmark Setup.} We evaluate the optimization efficiency and zero-shot generalization capability of L2E using a hierarchical benchmark suite.
-This suite ranges from synthetic functions to real-world robot control tasks.
-We structure the evaluation protocol into three categories based on the relationship between the training and testing distributions:
+This suite encompasses tasks ranging from synthetic functions to real-world robot control.
+Regarding hyperparameters, we set the relaxation factor $\alpha=0.9$, the gating temperature $\tau=1$, the unrolling horizon $K=200$, and the population size $B=100$, unless otherwise specified.
+For spectral normalization, we use the default coefficient $1.0$ for all linear layers.
+We conduct all experiments on a single NVIDIA RTX A6000 GPU (PyTorch 2.0.1).
+Each task is evaluated over 10 independent random seeds, and we report both the mean and standard deviation.